steveseguin/social_stream/themes/readme.md

 You'll also notice in the that you can use `&cssb64` to pass custom stylesheets to the dock page, so you can still stylize it without needing an OBS style to be applied.

+Finally, you might also notice that you can use transparent images as an overlay for the chat, allowing for pretty complex framing effects for the chat.
+This allows you to make advanced designs in photoshop, without really needing to know much advanced CSS.